vivaria/edisonrul.ing/docs/source/cards/g/grasschopper.md

 ### Card Rulings

-These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters ●While “Grasschopper’s” effect is active, if “Grasschopper” attacks a monster and your opponent activates “Magic Cylinder” to negate the attack, “Grasschopper” can attack that same monster again.
+These rulings apply to all Gemini Monsters: https://edisonformat.net/rules/compendium/gemini-monsters
+*   While “Grasschopper’s” effect is active, if “Grasschopper” attacks a monster and your opponent activates “Magic Cylinder” to negate the attack, “Grasschopper” can attack that same monster again.